On the whisky trail in Edinburgh

 With plenty of bare brick, raw wood and old stone on display, the owners have made the best of the old Victorian pump house’ period features.

-Over 400 Scotch and world whiskies on the gantry, and an alluring list of seasonal cocktails, this has to be one of the best places for whisky appreciation in the city.
+With over 400 Scotch and world whiskies on the gantry, and an alluring list of seasonal cocktails, this has to be one of the best places for whisky appreciation in the city.

 Sweden, Australia, Japan, or Scotland, if you were of a mind, you could take your taste buds on the trip of a lifetime.

 There is a whisky to suit every taste and pocket, ranging from £4.50 for a nip of Glencadam 10 yo to £150 for the rare Glen Scotia 30 yo, 1974 Rum Barrel Chieftains.